seyi91/mastermind/README.md

 # Mastermind #

-Coding Challenge for LinkedIn REACH Back-End Engineer Apprenticeship
+Moshood Adeyemo's Coding Challenge for LinkedIn REACH Back-End Engineer Apprenticeship

 ## How to run Mastermind on your machine:
 You muse have node.js installed.
 If you do not, please install node.js and then follow the steps below to play the game.